jdgillespie91/dot-infrastructure/README.rst

 Currently, I'm not aware of best practice around `CloudFormation`__.
 As such, using the work in this repository is largely manual.

-To launch the infrastructure, create a single stack using each of the base templates:
+To launch the infrastructure, first create a single stack using each of the following templates:

 - auth.yml
 - certificate.yml

+These are resources that I intend to be shared across all resources.

+Second, create as many stacks as necessary (likely just one) using the network template:

 - network.yml

+This creates an isolated network in which to bring up other resources.
+For example, this might be useful when wanting isolated staging and production environments.

-Then create as many stacks as desired using the application template:
+Third and finally, create as many stacks as desired using the application template:

 - application.yml